 We will make every effort to modify the job and/or to make reasonable adjustments to enable a candidate with a disability to take up a post.
 The University has also signed up to the Mindful Employer Charter for employers who are positive about mental health.

-If you have any questions about the particular job you are applying for, please refer these to Human Resources.
+If you require any further details about any of the areas covered in this guidance, or if you have any questions about the particular job you are applying for, please refer these to Human Resources.
 Contact details are provided in the job advertisement and job description.